 I do however, guarantee my work.
 I hope you can appreciate the uniqueness of your very own breast milk jewelry.

-Please make sure you have a tablespoon of milk to send BEFORE placing your order.
+Please make sure you have the required amount of milk to send BEFORE placing your order.
 I typically ask for a tablespoon of milk for up to three pieces unless another amount is requested in the product description.
 I will grant a refund on orders up to 30 days after purchase that have not begun processing.

 Do you offer gift certificates?